opanel-mc/opanel.cn/en/docs/quick-start.md

 The minimum Fabric Loader version supported by OPanel is `0.16.14`.

+The minimum Neoforge version supported by OPanel is `21.1.217`.

 The Bukkit 1.16.x version of OPanel requires Java version `>=14` to run properly.

 :::